Workshop: Leiden Mitochondrial Evolution Jul 8-12

 Recently, novel insights in the structure and transmission of mitochondria have been gained.
 Originally, it was believed that mitochondria formed distinct units within the cell, with separate genomes.
 However, we now know that mitochondria are much more plastic, that they frequently fuse to form networks, and divide again, and that they consequently share a pool of mitochondrial genomes.
 This has important repercussions for the way natural selection can act among mitochondria and mitochondrial genomes within the cell.
 This new insight may change the way in which we can explain the accumulation of mitochondrial changes during senescence and cancerous growth.

-This symposium will bring together researchers studying the details of such intra-cellular processes, with medical researchers interested in mitochondria-related diseases and biologists interested in genetic conflicts.
+This symposium will bring together researchers studying the molecular details of such intra-cellular processes, with medical researchers interested in mitochondria-related diseases and biologists interested in conflicts.
 The interaction of these three fields will be reciprocally illuminating, as so far these research fields have operated separately.
 Combining the different kinds of expertise will provide researchers with the necessary details to make more specific predictions about the consequences of mitochondrial evolution, both long term and during somatic growth, on diseases and aging. biologists will gain from a deeper understanding of the exact mechanisms underlying mitochondrial evolution, whereas molecular and medical researchers will be able to test specific predictions aimed at preventing or curing mitochondrial diseases.

 Aims